Highlights, India vs New Zealand, 2nd ODI at Mount Maunganui, Full Cricket Score: Kohli and Co win by 90 runs, lead series 2-0- Firstcricket News, Firstpost

 C de Grandhomme c Rayudu b Kuldeep Yadav 3(8)

-India vs New Zealand, Live Cricket Score, Latest Updates, 2nd ODI: ALL OUT!
+India vs New Zealand (IND vs NZ), Highlights, Latest Updates, 2nd ODI: ALL OUT!
 Shanker takes the final catch, Chahal has Ferguson as the final wicket.
 India win by 90 runs to lead five-match series 2-0

 The second India vs New Zealand ODI is being telecast on Star Sports Network.
 The New Zealand-India live streaming will take place on hotstar.com.
 Click here to know when and where to watch the second ODI between New Zealand and India.